-Well, to be fair, Boston College was started as a small Jesuit liberal arts college in 1863.
-Since then, it has expanded to a size of 14,000 students across our undergraduate and graduate programs, including the program that matters most to you: the Law School, which was established in 1929.
+Boston College began as a small Jesuit liberal arts college in 1863.
+Since then, it has expanded to a size of almost 15,000 students across our undergraduate and graduate programs, including the program that matters most to you: the law school, which was established in 1929.
 We've been on the Newton campus since 1975, while the undergrads and other graduate programs are on the Brighton (which is in Boston!) and Chestnut Hill campuses.

-A little geography lesson
+A geography lesson